-If you or your business have constructed, renovated or purchased a commercial property, then a Cost Segregation Study could be invaluable to your short-term cash flow and long-term financial strategy.
-A Cost Segregation Study (CSS) is a combined comprehensive engineering and financial study applied to a commercial facility, and identifies asset costs that can be assigned shorter depreciable lives.
+If you or your business have constructed, renovated, or purchased a commercial property, a Cost Segregation Study could improve your short-term cash flow and long-term financial strategy.
+A Cost Segregation Study (CSS) is a comprehensive engineering and financial study of a commercial facility to identify asset costs that can be assigned shorter depreciable lives.

 Generally, an investment in real estate is depreciable over 39 years.
-CSS allows certain of these costs to be depreciated over 5, 7 and 15 years.
+CSS re-characterizes some of these costs to be depreciated over 5, 7, and 15 years.
 This, in turn, accelerates depreciation expense and decreases taxable income.
 As a taxpayer, you pay less tax during the early stages of a property’s life, providing you with improved after-tax cash flows.
 The net present value of the differential in the annual tax benefits, over 39 years, quantifies the value of the CSS.

-B&R’s Tax Services Group has completed more than 300 projects, and our experience with these studies indicates that the net present value of the tax benefits provided by a CSS averages approximately 5% of total facility costs, excluding land.
-Proper identification and allocation of construction-related costs into asset classes with shorter recovery periods is one of the most significant opportunities to reduce your income tax liabilities and improve cash flow.
+Boyer & Ritter’s Tax Services Group has completed more than 300 CSS projects.
+Our experience with these studies indicates the net present value of the tax benefits provided by a CSS ranges from approximately 4% - 8% of total facility costs, excluding land.
+Proper identification and allocation of construction-related costs into assets with short recovery periods is one of the most significant opportunities to reduce your income tax liabilities and improve cash flow.

 Who can take advantage of Cost Segregation?